KxSystems/docs/docs/basics/ipc.md

 !!! warning "Java and C#"

-    Java and C# have array length limits which make these caps inviable with the current object model.
+    Java and C# have array length limits which make caps 5 and 6 inviable with their current object models.

 ### Compression